railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 Finally you can look up individual account entries by searching for useful information.
 To search for account entries:

-* by journal, go through the menu :menuselection:`Financial Management --> Entries Encoding -->
-  Entries Encoding by Line`,

-* by account, go through the menu :menuselection:`Financial Management --> Charts --> Chart of Accounts` and double-click the appropriate account,

-* by making a global search, go through the menu :menuselection:`Financial Management --> Entries Encoding --> Entries Encoding by Move` and searching,

-* by partner, do it by navigating from a :guilabel:`Partner` field in any form that shows it to the partner then using the buttons to the right of the partner form.
+You can use the menu :menuselection:`Accounting --> Reporting --> Statistic Reports --> Entries Analysis`.

 .. tip:: Exporting entries

-	It's helpful to remember that you can export all types of resource in Open ERP.
+	It is helpful to remember that you can export all types of resource in Open ERP.
 	From the web client you need to navigate to a search list for the resource then click the :guilabel:`Export` link at the bottom left of the list.
-	From the GTK client you'd use the menu :menuselection:`Form --> Export`.
+	From the GTK client you would use the menu :menuselection:`Form --> Export data`.
 	This enables you to easily make your own analysis in Microsoft Excel or OpenOffice.org Calc, by exporting accounting entries.